-Contribution to costs related to events paid through PCOs to the benefit of individual HCPs must be reported on an individually named basis, as Indirect ToVs to HCPs, or in the name of recipient PCO if the HCP is unknown.
-Disclosures on an individual names basis are subject to appropriate consent; where such consent cannot be secured, related ToVs will be disclosed in aggregate.
+Contribution to costs related to events paid through PCOs to the benefit of individual HCPs/HCOs must be reported on an individually named basis, , or in the name of recipient PCO if the HCP/HCO is unknown.
+Disclosures on an individual name basis are subject to appropriate consent; where such consent cannot be secured, related ToVs will be disclosed in aggregate.